wurstbroteater/HomeTemp/readme.md

 - Create data visualizations using seaborn and matplot
 - Ability to send emails with text and attached pdf file
 - Recover sensor data from log file and save to database
+- Ability to fetch data from API endpoints

 While `humidity.py` is the entrypoint to start periodical data collection and distribution, `crunch_numbers.ipynb` is a playground for everything.